frankcorneliusmartin/frankcorneliusmartin.github.io/content/blogs/from-docker-to-kubernetes.rst

 Back in 2017 we also considered using the Kubernetes API instead of the Docker API for starting the computation containers.
 In this case, we still would have used the Docker engine for running the containers, but Kubernetes would be the interface for managing them (starting, stopping, etc.).
 This would have been a valid choice, however it was not implemented at the time as there were more pressing things on the roadmap.

 Since 2017, vantage6 itself has also changed considerably.
 Where once every major component (client, node, server) consisted of one component it now consists of several.
 In the future, more components will be added in a similar way.
-Working with a microservice architecture has many advantages (if you are interested, they are listed here).
+Working with a microservice architecture has many advantages (if you are interested, they are listed `here <https://about.gitlab.com/blog/2022/09/29/what-are-the-benefits-of-a-microservices-architecture/>`_).

 Challenges
 ----------